zogzog/cubicweb/doc/book/en/admin/setup.rst

 Please be careful to select the right python (2.5) and postgres (8.4) versions.

-Pyro enable remote access to cubicweb repository instances.
+Pyro enables remote access to cubicweb repository instances.
 Get it there::

   http://sourceforge.net/projects/pyro/files/